 Web assembly is a possible future technology that may complement or provide the ability for other languages to increase popularity on the web.
 Innovations are also underway to automate the creation of frontends.
 Low-code, no-code (LCNC) platforms such as UiZard can convert sketch to code.
 Similarly, Microsoft's ink to code can convert a wireframe to code.

 For a global supermarket chain, the ask was to deliver a single-page experience covering multiple modules.
 Infosys adopted a micro frontend-based approach, aiding teams to independently work on various modules and eventually deliver a single-page experience to end users.
 This approach simplified the overall development process and reduced the application complexity.

-Augmented, virtual and mixed reality user experiences rely on real-time inputs from the physical world to deliver outputs that are a blend of real-world data and programmed elements that operate on real-world data and digital objects.
+AI, VR, and MR UXs rely on real-time inputs from the physical world to deliver outputs.
+These are a blend of real-world data and programmed elements that make them suitable for this phygital environment.

-Infosys partnered with a global technology company to create an augmented assistance printer repair solution with the remote assistance of Apple ARKit.
+A global technology company, in collaboration with Infosys, created an augmented-assistance printer repair solution with the remote assistance of Apple ARKit.
 The solution helps technicians recognize the equipment and provide contextual information using AR.

 To keep yourself updated on the latest technology and industry trends subscribe to the Infosys Knowledge Institute's publicationsCount me in!